Dwight Stackhouse, July 31st, 2015

-Note: Though it has been edited in the transcript, the audio for this oral history contains profanity and/or explicit language.
+***Note: This oral history contains profanity and/or explicit language.

 LW: Today is July 31, 2015 this is the interview of Dwight Stackhouse by Lily Wilson.
 We are at the Detroit Historical Museum in Detroit, Michigan.
 This interview is for the Detroit Historical Society and the Detroit 1967 Oral History Project.
 Dwight, can you start by telling me where and when you were born?

 DS: I was born in Richmond, Virginia in 1947, November 4.

 LW: And when did you come to Detroit?